katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 </tr>
 </table>

-At the end of this example both objects hold a strong reference to each other so they cannot be destroyed.
-Even though they are no longer in use.
+At the end of this example both objects hold a strong reference to each other so they cannot be destroyed, even though they are no longer in use.

 Weak and unowned references
 ---------------------------
-When it's necessary to have to two objects reference one another the solution is weak and unowned references.
+When it's necessary to have to two objects reference one another the solution is to use weak and unowned references.
 These kinds of references do not increment the retain count.
 So if the `MyReferenceType.ref` property above were declared as weak, the retain counts would work like this:
 <table>
 <tr>
 <th>Action</th>